Sherman5A/bath-sudoku-attempt-2/README.md

 # Sudoku Solver:

+My implementation to solve Sudokus uses constraint propagation combined with a backtracking search and minimum remaining values heuristics.

-# Constraint Propogation:
+# Constraint Propagation:

+In constraint propagation, when a variable's value is modified, the other related variable's domains are modified accordingly, and are examined for any inconsistencies in constraints.
+This reduces the search's search space (IBM, 2022).
+However, constraint propagation alone can not solve harder Sudokus.
+Therefore, a search algorithm will be needed to handle the rest of the search.

+# Backtracking Algorithm:

+Backtracking algorithms solve problems through searching repeatedly for possible solutions.
+When there is a failure in satisfying the problem's constraints, the search reverts (backtracks) and resumes at the most recent point with untested choices (IBM, 2022).

 # My Implementation:

 ## Overview:

 Algorithm:
-- Constraint propogation with backtracking search
+- Constraint propagation with backtracking search
 Heuristics:
-- Minimum remaining value
+- Minimum remaining values

 Constraints:
-- No dulpicate values in rows, columns, or 3x3 squares.
+- No duplicate values in rows, columns, or 3x3 squares.
 - Every square must have a value.

+## Explanation:

 Before starting to solve the Sudoku, my algorithm initialises a 9x9 array in which each element contains a list of the digits from 1 to 9.
 This list represents each element's possible values.
 To get a list of the possible